 Adderall affects ADHD by reducing impulsivity and improving a person’s attention and focus.
 Adderall helps people with ADHD by enhancing the amount of dopamine and norepinephrine in the brain, which increases activity in the central nervous system.

-People with ADHD have brains with low dopamine function.
-Taking stimulants like Adderall (which increase the amount of dopamine in the brain) can helpful alleviate symptoms of ADHD, which may include problems with:
+People with clinical ADHD have brains with low dopamine function.
+Stimulants like Adderall increase the amount of dopamine in the brain, which can help alleviate symptoms of ADHD.
+ADHD symptoms may include problems with:

 - Task completion

 - Hyperactive behaviors